sebble/1password-sysext-steam-deck/docs/index.md

 make install
 ```

+Or read through the source-code which has been written with in-line documentation.
+On [GitHub](https://github.com/sebble/1password-sysext-steam-deck).
+On [Pages](https://sebble.github.io/1password-sysext-steam-deck/download)

 **Setting up SSH Agent**

 Add the following to your `~/.bashrc` if you want all SSH Agent connections to use 1Password.